-Your award number is in the following format: 2017-XXXX-XXXX for Fiscal Year (FY) 2017 awards.
+Your award number is in the following format: 2018-XXXX-XXXX for Fiscal Year (FY) 2018 awards.
 The COPS Office tracks award information based upon this number.
 Therefore, it is important to have your agency's award number (or your agency's ORI number) readily available when corresponding with the COPS Office.

 Your originating agency identifier (ORI) number begins with your state abbreviation followed by five numbers or letters (e.g., VA00000).
 This number is assigned by the Federal Bureau of Investigation (FBI) for use in tracking information for the Uniform Crime Report (UCR).
 The COPS Office tracks programmatic award information based upon this ORI number.
-If your agency does not have an ORI number assigned by the FBI, the COPS Office assigns a nonofficial ORI code to use as an agency identifier (in such cases, the last two characters will be "ZZ").
 If you have any questions regarding your award, please refer to your award number or your agency's ORI number when you contact the COPS Office.

-Your Office of Justice Programs (OJP) vendor number, in most circumstances, is your agency's nine- or thirteendigit federal tax identification number assigned to you by the Internal Revenue Service (IRS).
+Your Office of Justice Programs (OJP) vendor number, in most circumstances, is your agency's nine- or thirteen-digit federal tax identification number assigned to you by the Internal Revenue Service (IRS).
 If your OJP vendor number differs from your tax identification number, the OJP vendor number is only to be used for administrative purposes in connection with this program, and should not be used for IRS purposes.